Freedom of religion in Europe by country: Societal attitudes

 In September 2017, the Bar Association changed its internal regulations to ban lawyers from wearing headscarves while practicing law.
 The decision was made the night before the September swearing-in ceremony for new attorneys admitted to the bar, and the following morning, a female candidate was asked to remove her head covering if she wanted to be sworn in.
 She declined and did not participate in the ceremony.

 Leaders of the six recognized religious communities agreed to meet on an ad hoc basis in the Council of Recognized Religious Communities.
 According to its members, the council did not convene during 2017, as there were no issues that rose to the level requiring their combined attention.

+Freedom of religion

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Malta

-Malta's laws establish the freedom of religion, outlaw religiously-motivated hate speech, and also establish the Catholic Church as the state religion.
+Malta's laws establish the freedom of religion, outlaw religiously motivated hate speech, and also establish the Catholic Church as the state religion.
 The government, as well as Catholic Church officials, has engaged in programs to ensure that Muslim residents have access to religious education for their faith.
 According to a study published by the University of Malta, there are prevalent discriminatory attitudes against Muslim immigrants in the general population, and that instances of hate speech and hate crimes are underreported.